tldr-pages/tldr/pages/common/nmap.md

 > Some features only activate when Nmap is run with privileges.
 > More information: <https://nmap.org>.

-- If Nmap throws a root privileges error use it with `sudo` or `admin rights cmd`

 - To check if the IP address `192.168.1.101` is up, with it’s operating system info.
 It may show RTTVAR logs (for TCP) for a long time:

 `nmap -O 192.168.1.101`